Skip to content

 pricingPhases: [SubscriptionPricingPhase]Pricing phases in this offer

-offerToken: String?Offer token for purchase (Android only)
+offerToken: String?Offer token used by the billing flow (Android only)

 PropertyDescription